tweepy/tweepy/docs/expansions_and_fields.rst

 * Attached poll’s object
 * Attached place’s object
 * Any referenced Tweets’ object

+For methods that returns DirectMessageEvents, the following data objects can be expanded using this parameter:

+* ``sender_id`` - The ID of the account that sent the message, or who invited a participant to a group conversation
+* ``partricipants_ids`` - An array of account IDs.
+For ParticipantsJoin and ParticipantsLeave events this array will contain a single ID of the account that created the event
+* ``attachments`` - Provides media IDs for content that has been uploaded to Twitter by the sender
+* ``referenced_tweets`` - If a Tweet URL is found in the text field, the ID of that Tweet is included in the response

 At this time, the only expansion available to endpoints that primarily return user objects is ``expansions=pinned_tweet_id``.
 You will find the expanded